roed314/seminars/Schema.md

 timezone  | text        | time zone code, e.g. "US/Eastern"
 type      | text        | university, institute, other, taken from selector

 `seminars`: seminars and conferences.
 A coherent sequence of talks.
-Columns makes [inherited] are copied into each talk that is part of the seminar and can then be customized for individual talks.
+Columns marked [inherited] are copied into each talk that is part of the seminar and can then be customized for individual talks.

 Column              | Type        | Notes
 --------------------|-------------|------
 id                  | bigint      | auto
-access              | text        | "endorsed", "open", "users" [to be replaced by access_control] [inherited] access_control      | smallint    | live_link access control: 0=open  1=time, 2=password, 3=users, 3=internal reg, 5=external reg., n/a if not online [inherited]
+access              | text        | "endorsed", "open", "users" [to be replaced by access_control] [inherited] access_control      | smallint    | live_link access control: 0=open  1=time, 2=password, 3=users, 4=internal reg., 5=external reg., null if not online [inherited]
-access_time         | integer     | number of minutes before talks.start_time that talks.live_link is shown if access_control=1, n/a otherwise [inherited]
+access_time         | integer     | number of minutes before talks.start_time that talks.live_link is shown if access_control=1, null otherwise [inherited]
-accces_hint         | text        | hint for live_link password, required if access_control=2, n/a otherwise [inherited]
+accces_hint         | text        | hint for live_link password, required if access_control=2, null otherwise [inherited]
-access_registration | text        | URL (possibly a mailto) for external registration if access_control=5, n/a otherwise [inhertied]
-comments            | text        |
+access_registration | text        | URL (possibly an email) for external registration if access_control=5, null otherwise [inhertied] comments            | text        |
-deleted             | boolean     | True if seminar has been deleted (it can still be revived) description         | text        | shown in search results and on seminar homepage, e.g. research seminar, conference, learning seminar display             | boolean     | shown on browse/search pages; will be set once the owner has creator privileges edited_at           | timestamptz | timestamp of this version edited_by           | bigint      | users.id of user who created this version end_date            | date        | end date of the conference, n/a for semianr series frequency           | iinteger    | for seminar series, the periodicity of the meetings (0=no fixed schedule, 7=weekly, 14=biweekly, 21=triweekly), n/a for conferences homepage            | text        | link to external homepage (if any) institutions        | text[]      | list of institutions.shortname values for the institutions associated to this semianr is_conference       | boolean     | True for conferences, False for seminar_series; per_day, start_date, end_date are specific to conferences, frequency, weekdays, time_slots are specific to seminar_series language            | text        | language abbreviation taken from language selector, required [inherited] live_link           | text        | URL for online meeting link (e.g. Zoom) if fixed, may be set to "see comments" (once access_control is in place, this should no longer be necessary) [inherited] name                | text        |
+deleted             | boolean     | True if seminar has been deleted (it can still be revived) description         | text        | shown in search results and on seminar homepage, e.g. research seminar, conference, learning seminar display             | boolean     | shown on browse/search pages; will be set once the owner has creator privileges.
+Also used by API. edited_at           | timestamptz | timestamp of this version edited_by           | bigint      | users.id of user who created this version end_date            | date        | end date of the conference, null for seminar series frequency           | iinteger    | for seminar series, the periodicity of the meetings (0=no fixed schedule, 7=weekly, 14=biweekly, 21=triweekly), null for conferences homepage            | text        | link to external homepage (if any) institutions        | text[]      | list of institutions.shortname values for the institutions associated to this seminar is_conference       | boolean     | True for conferences, False for seminar_series; per_day, start_date, end_date are specific to conferences; frequency, weekdays, time_slots are specific to seminar_series language            | text        | language abbreviation taken from language selector, required [inherited] live_link           | text        | URL for online meeting link (e.g. Zoom) if fixed, may be set to "see comments" (once access_control is in place, "see comments" should no longer be necessary) [inherited] name                | text        |
-online              | boolean     | True if talks in the seminar can be viewed online [inherited] owner               | text        | users.email of owner of seminar, who controls the list of organizers (and can transfer ownership) per_day             | integer     | number of talks per day of a conference (only used to layout schedule), n/a for seminar_series room                | text        | physical location of the conference, if any [inherited] shortname           | text        | Unique identifier assigned by owner, used in urls, cannot be changed (would break links) start_date          | date        | start date of the conference, n/a for seminar_series stream_link         | text        | URL for non-interactive livestream (e.g. YouTube), not yet used [inherited] subjects            | text[]      | [to be removed once we switch to new topics design] timezone            | text        | time zone code, e.g. "America/New York" time_slots          | text[]      | list of time slots for seminar series with frequency != 0, n/a for conferences.
+online              | boolean     | True if talks in the seminar can be viewed online [inherited] owner               | text        | users.email of owner of seminar, who controls the list of organizers (and can transfer ownership) per_day             | integer     | number of talks per day of a conference (only used to layout schedule), null for seminar_series room                | text        | physical location of the conference, if any [inherited] shortname           | text        | Unique identifier assigned by owner, used in urls, cannot be changed (would break links) start_date          | date        | start date of the conference, null for seminar_series stream_link         | text        | URL for non-interactive livestream (e.g. YouTube), not yet used [inherited] subjects            | text[]      | [to be removed once we switch to new topics design] timezone            | text        | time zone code, e.g. "America/New York" time_slots          | text[]      | list of time slots for seminar series with frequency != 0, null for conferences.
 Each entry is a daytime interval of the form "HH:MM-HH:MM"; if end time is less than start time the interval extends to the next day.
-All of relative to the timezone of the seminar. topics              | text[]      | list of topics.abbreviation for each topic associated ot the seminar [inherited] visibility          | smallint    | 0 = private, 1 = unlisted, 2 = public (only talks in public seminars are shown on the browse/search pages) weekdays            | smallint[]  | list of weekdays (0=Monday, 6=Sunday) one for each time slot for the seminar series, n/a/ for conferences
+All of relative to the timezone of the seminar. topics              | text[]      | list of topics.abbreviation for each topic associated ot the seminar [inherited] visibility          | smallint    | 0 = private, 1 = unlisted, 2 = public (only talks in public seminars are shown on the browse/search pages) weekdays            | smallint[]  | list of weekdays (0=Monday, 6=Sunday) one for each time slot for the seminar series, null for conferences

 `talks`: table for individual lectures